Device-independent uncloneable encryption: Security definitions

+In this section, we formally define VKECM and SDECM in the DI setting.
+We begin by laying out the form of the devices we consider, and making a formal statement of what it means to have DI security.
+For this statement, we are following fairly standard conventions in the field of DI cryptography.
+With this perspective, DI security is a notion analogous to information-theoretic security or computational security, in that it describes a class of possible behaviours for dishonest parties.

+\begin{definition} (Device-independent security) Consider any cryptographic scheme involving multiple parties.
+We say that \emph{devices} for such a scheme consist of objects with the following functionality: \begin{enumerate} \item Initially, each party's device holds a share of some quantum state. \item Each party's device can (possibly more than once) accept a classical input string, which it uses to perform some measurement on its share of the state and produce a classical output string. \item A dishonest party can at any time perform arbitrary quantum operations on its share of the state, including joint operations that involve other registers held by that party. \end{enumerate}

+We say that a scheme using such devices achieves \emph{device-independent (DI) security} (under any security definition required to hold against some class of possible dishonest behaviours) if the class of possible dishonest behaviours includes arbitrary choices of the initial state distributed (and the Hilbert spaces the state is defined on), as well as the measurements performed in point~\ref{pt:DIinputs}, \emph{including} those in honest parties' devices.

+We furthermore say that it achieves \emph{DI security against $k$ bits of leakage} if we extend the class of possible dishonest behaviours to allow $k$ occasions at which a classical\footnote{There is essentially no loss of generality in restricting to classical communication, because if quantum communication is desired, the devices can include pre-shared entanglement in the initial quantum state and then use it for quantum teleportation with only classical communication, though this does require $2$ classical bits to send $1$ qubit of information.} bit is communicated between the devices. \end{definition}

+For brevity, we may refer to a VKECM scheme achieving DI security as a DI-VKECM scheme, and analogously for SDECM, following the same convention as e.g.~DIQKD.

-\begin{remark} From the perspective of modelling dishonest behaviour, it would be reasonable to allow a dishonest receiver to ``open'' the device on their side and directly perform operations on the quantum state within it, rather than being strictly constrained to supplying inputs to the device in the prescribed fashion.
-However, we highlight that since we have not placed any constraints on the device behaviour in the dishonest case (other than the bounded-leakage constraint), any operations that a dishonest party could perform after ``opening'' the device can equivalently be carried out by the device itself.
-Hence for the purposes of our analysis, it does not matter which of these models we use. \end{remark}
+\begin{remark} From the perspective of modelling dishonest behaviour, it would seem we should also allow a dishonest party to directly operate on their share of the quantum state in point~\ref{pt:DIinputs} as well, rather than being strictly constrained to supplying inputs to the device in the prescribed fashion.
+However, the critical observation here is that since we have not placed any constraints on the measurements in the dishonest case, any operations that a dishonest party could perform on the state can equivalently be carried out by the device itself in performing those measurements.
+Hence there is no loss of generality by focusing on the model presented above. \end{remark}